josephwms/Analysis-of-Apartments-Rent-Prices-in-Austin-TX-/README.md

-## D. Further Improvements
+## H. Further Improvements
 It is crucial to continue researching the improvement of distance metrics.
+Using the interaction function, you are able to estimate the rent of your desired apartment and compare it to the prices listed on the renting websites.
+In this way, you are able to make price comparisons in several ways and pick the most efficient one.
 Our first statistics lead us to believe that the 'distance to university' has little bearing on rental rates.
 However, because the university is close to the city center, these two measurements may have overlapping effects.
 It is crucial to distinguish between the specific effects of being close to the institution and the more general attractiveness of being located downtown.
 We can also further refine the distance metric to better fit our model by introducing variables such as public transportation commute times or walkability indices.
 Additionally, our model might also be improved by using APIs to incorporate further variables, some of which were noted in our limitations section.
 Finally, we acknowledge the dynamic nature of rental markets.
 So, integrating a time series analysis is crucial to maintaining the correctness of our model and enables us to quickly adjust to markets or economies that are experiencing sharp volatility.